blackbaud-community/Blackbaud-CRM-Conferences/2018BBCRMDevConf/README.md

 Welcome to the 6th annual Blackbaud CRM Developers Conference!
 Join us as we kick off the event with a message from Blackbaud's Chief Products Officer.

 ### The Blackbaud Bulk Import Service ###
-Todd Yellin - Senior Staff Software Engineer
+Todd Yellin - Senior Principal Software Engineer
 We will review the features and architecture of Blackbaud's new bulk import service.
 As our Customer Technical Preview (CTP) nears completion, we'll discuss customer outcomes and lessons learned.
 We'll also provide some details about our guided rollout program.
 As time allows, we will look at the future direction of the service and some upcoming enhancements.

 ### Front End Customization in BBIS (Not Yet Available) ###
-J Schultz - Web Developer, Team Lead
+J Schultz, Team Lead, Developer

 Using only the tools provided to content editors, we can create immersive, impressive, and interactive customizations in Blackbaud Internet Solutions.
 This session will highlight the tools available to you right out of the box, which allow you to extend the functional and visual landscape of a Blackbaud Internet Solutions website.
 We will cover the API, unformatted text parts, and custom content parts with living examples of what can be done.